panzerdp/dmitripavlutin.com/content/posts/100-iterables-and-iterators/index.md

 To help you easily access the elements of collections, JavaScript implements a special pattern named iterator.

-In this post, you will find what are iterables and iterators and how iterables are consumed in order to access each item of the collection.
+In this post, you will find what are iterables and iterators and how iterables are consumed to access each item of the collection.

 ```toc
 ```